-When in doubt, explain the issue at hand to your provider and let them figure out a solution for you
+- When in doubt, explain the issue at hand to your intranet software providers and let them figure out a solution for you

 If you are considering purchasing your intranet from a third-party provider, this would be a good time to start researching those companies to get an idea of exactly how specific intranet software and features could provide solutions for your internal problems.
 And if you understand the company, it will give you a good framework for what requirements to list and how to communicate them.

 - Finalize and set project limitations